com-github-albert/HiPlayerKit/README.md

 * Playing a single audiovisual resource referenced by URL (local url and online url).
 * Downloading while playing.
+* Get preview at a sepecified time from the video url.

 Installation
 ==============